Morgado do Quintão Palhete Rosé

 << Previous wine Next wine >>

 Morgado do Quintão, owned by Filipe Vasconcellos, is an historic estate with thousand-year-old trees in DOC Lagoa located in Algarve, the southernmost region of Portugal.
 The property encompasses 60 hectares of vineyards which have been in his mother’s family for generations.
 Recognizing the potential of these old vines, Filipe recruited winemaker Joana Maçanita for her viticulture insight and the minimal interventionalist approach to winemaking that matches the Vasconcellos family’s philosophy.
-Joana Maçanita, born in Lisbon with family from Algarve, Azores and Alentejo, brings not only engineering and agronomy degrees but also an extensive knowledge of Portugal’s terroir and a commitment to the same mission as Filipe: to show the potential of indigenous grape varieties Crato Branco and Tinto Negra Mole.
+Joana Maçanita, born in Lisbon with family from Algarve, Azores and Alentejo, brings not only engineering and agronomy degrees but also an extensive knowledge of Portugal’s terroir and a commitment to the same mission as Filipe: to show the potential of indigenous grape varieties Crato Branco and Negra Mole.

 WHAT MAKES THIS WINE UNIQUE?

-Morgado do Quintão Palhete Rosé was originally reserved for family and friends of the winery, but now we can all experience a rare example of a co-ferment of the 2 oldest native grape varieties in Portugal: Tinta Negra Mole and Crato (also known as Roupeiro or Codega).
-This limited production rose is a true unadulterated expression of the potential complexity of Crato and Negra Mole, touched by over 3000+ sunlight hours and expert winemaking.
+Morgado do Quintão Palhete was originally reserved for family and friends of the winery, but now we can all experience a rare example of a co-ferment of the 2 oldest native grape varieties in Portugal: Negra Mole and Crato Branco.
+This limited production rosé is a true unadulterated expression of the potential complexity of Crato Branco and Negra Mole, touched by over 3000+ sunlight hours and expert winemaking.

-70% Crato Branco and 30% Tinta Negra Mole.
+70% Crato Branco and 30% Negra Mole.
 Age of vines ranges up to 80 yrs old.
 Organically farmed.
-(Non-certified)
+(Non-certified) Palhete means very lightly colored or pale.

 Pairs well with seafood like bacalhau à brás (codfish & egg scramble), sardinhas asadas (grilled sardines), ponzu seared salmon with baby bok choy, miso-marinated seabass, and pork dishes such as jamón and Manchego croquettes or pulled pork.